Multi-agency government building complex

 Fletcher Construction was awarded the main construction contract for the Christchurch multi-agency precinct in June 2014.
 Downer was selected as the early works contractor.
 Resource Co-ordination Partnership is the project manager.

-Rider Levett Bucknall has been appointed as the quantity surveyor, while Opus International Consultants act as the building services engineer.
+Rider Levett Bucknall was appointed as the quantity surveyor, while Opus International Consultants act as the building services engineer.

-Assisted by Tonkin & Taylor, Holmes Consulting Group will provide structural, civil and geotechnical engineering services for the Christchurch Justice and Emergency Services Precinct, while fire engineering services are provided by Holmes Fire.
+Assisted by Tonkin & Taylor, Holmes Consulting Group provided structural, civil and geotechnical engineering services for the Christchurch Justice and Emergency Services Precinct, while fire engineering services were provided by Holmes Fire.